as17237/data.csv/README.md

 This program will throw the exception "`java.io.Exception`: Stream Closed".
-The reason is that both `read-csv` and `map` are lazy, so `read-column` will immeditaly return a sequence without actually reading any bytes from the file.
+The reason is that both `read-csv` and `map` are lazy, so `read-column` will immediately return a sequence without actually reading any bytes from the file.
 The reading (and parsing) will happen when data is needed by the calling code (`reduce` in this case).
 By the time `reduce` tries to add the first value `with-open` will already have closed the `io/reader` and the exception is